 DbDataAdapter.Update Method (DataRow, DataTableMapping)

-Updates the values in the database by executing the respective INSERT, UPDATE, or DELETE statements for each inserted, updated, or deleted row in the specified array of DataSet objects.
+Calls the respective INSERT, UPDATE, or DELETE statements for each inserted, updated, or deleted row in the specified array of DataRow objects.

 Assembly: System.Data (in System.Data.dll)